 Telematics Shield with 3.5″ LCD (R61581 controller)

 OBD-II adapter and GPS receiver are both connected to the Telematics Shield via 2 of 4 I/O sockets.
-For I2C version of the OBD-II adapter, the 4-pin connector (marked I2C) goes into I2C socket on the Telematics Shield.
-For UART version, the 4-pin connector (marked Serial1) goes into Serial1 socket.
-The 4-pin connector (marked Serial2) from GPS receiver goes into Serial2 socket.
-That’s it.
-Guess you can’t mess it up.
+The 4-pin connector of the OBD-II adapter (marked Serial1) plugs into Serial1 socket of the telematics shield.
+The 4-pin connector (marked Serial2) of GPS receiver plugs into Serial2 socket.

 - Black: GND